UCR-Robotics/ee144/docs/lab2.rst

 - The other way is to run it as a regular executable in Linux.
 In this case, you need to first grant the execution permission to this Python script.
-  This step only need to be run once.
+  This step only needs to be run once.

   .. code-block:: bash

     chmod +x open_loop.py

-- Now you can see that this file turns to be in green color when you ``ls`` the current directory.
+- Now you can see that this file is in green color when you ``ls`` the current directory in the terminal.
-  You may try creating a new empty file and see its color.
-It should be in white.
+  This is how Linux terminal distinguishes executable (in green or highlight) and non-executable (in white).

   .. code-block:: bash